 Fry the tortillas.

 Add some green sauce.

-Add red onion, queso fresco, mexican creme and cilantro.
+Add red onion, queso fresco, mexican creme (or dollops of sour cream is fine too) and cilantro.

 Introducing Chilaquiles Verdes with Chicken!
 Enjoy!

 - 4 chicken thighs skin removed, boil and shredded

 - ½ cup mexican creme or sour cream